 How Much Will it Cost To Hire a Georgia Workers’ Compensation Attorney?

 Not all attorneys charge in the same manner or the same rate.
-You will want to seek a free consultation from an experienced Georgia work injury attorney like those at the Bader Law Firm.
+You will want to seek a free consultation from an experienced Georgia work injury attorney like those at Bader Scott Injury Lawyers.
 This way, you can learn more about the process, what to expect from the hearing, and what the attorney will charge for your case.
 Having said that, the attorney’s fees must be approved by the State Board of Workers’ Compensation for any fees over $100, and we are not allowed to charge more than 25% of the weekly benefits or lump sum settlement that is awarded to you.